SigmaInformatique/dloc/README.md

 ```
 $ dloc

--r, --recursive           Recurse into sub-directories
+-r, --recursive           Recurse into sub-directories.
                           (defaults to on)

--S, --follow-links        Recurse into links to directories
+-S, --follow-links        Follow symbolic links.
-    --encoding            The encoding used (do not specify if unknown)
+    --encoding            The encoding to use (do not specify if unknown).
                           [utf8, latin1]

-    --match-d             Only count files in directories matching the regex
+    --match-d             Only count files in directories matching the regex.
-    --not-match-d         Count all files except those in directories matching the regex
+    --not-match-d         Count all files except those in directories matching the regex.
-    --match-f             Only count files whose basenames match the regex
+    --match-f             Only count files whose basenames match the regex.
-    --not-match-f         Count all files except those whose basenames match the regex
+    --not-match-f         Count all files except those whose basenames match the regex.
-    --report-file         Write the results to <file> file instead of STDOUT
+    --report-file         Write the results to <file> file instead of STDOUT.
-    --by-file             Report results for every source file encountered
+    --by-file             Report results for every source file encountered.
-    --by-file-by-lang     Report results for every source file encountered in addition to reporting by language
+    --by-file-by-lang     Report results for every source file encountered in addition to reporting by language.
-    --by-lang             Report results by language
+    --by-lang             Report results by language.
                           (defaults to on)

-    --print-cmd-detail    Print details about command args
+    --print-cmd-detail    Print details about command arguments.
-                          (defaults to on)

-    --sum-reports         Makes a cumulative set of results containing the sum of data from the individual report files
+    --sum-reports         Makes a cumulative set of results containing the sum of data from the individual report files.
-    --show-lang           Print information about all known languages and exit
+    --show-lang           Print information about all known languages and exit.
 ```

 ## Recognized Languages